pfsense/docs/source/releases/2-1-1-new-features-and-changes.rst

 -  Perform a much more accurate comparison between two certificates to determine if they are identical when checking their revocation status. `#3237 <http://redmine.pfsense.org/issues/3237>`__
--  Allow an “empty” CRL to be exported, since this is still a valid action.
+-  Allow an "empty" CRL to be exported, since this is still a valid action.
--  Fixes for “Alternative Names” on certificates.
+-  Fixes for "Alternative Names" on certificates.
 -  Fix issue with CSR generation.
    `#2820 <http://redmine.pfsense.org/issues/2820>`__
 -  Increase default openssl to bits 2048.